docsforadobe/after-effects-scripting-guide/docs/renderqueue/rqitemcollection.md

 The RQItemCollection contains all of the render-queue items in a project, as shown in the Render Queue panel of the project.
 The collection provides access to the [RenderQueueItem objects](renderqueueitem.md), and allows you to create them from compositions.
 The first RenderQueueItem object in the collection is at index position 1.

+!!! info
-> RQItemCollection is a subclass of [Collection object](../other/collection.md).
+    RQItemCollection is a subclass of [Collection object](../other/collection.md).
 All methods and attributes of Collection are available when working with RQItemCollection.

 ---